CROI 2026 Chair and Vice Chairs

 Monica Gandhi, MD, MPH

 Dr Gandhi is a Professor of Medicine and Associate Chief in the Division of HIV, Infectious Diseases, and Global Medicine at the University of California San Francisco (UCSF).
 She is also the Director of the UCSF Center for AIDS Research (CFAR) and the Medical Director of the HIV Clinic (“Ward 86”) at San Francisco General Hospital.
 She directs the annual “Mentoring the Mentors” workshop to train HIV researchers nationwide and globally on tools and techniques of effective mentoring.
-She also serves as the Vice-Chair of the Antiretroviral Treatment Strategies group in the AIDS Clinical Trials Group (ACTG).
+Her research focuses on optimizing outcomes on HIV prevention and treatment, including long-acting modalities and adherence interventions.
+She also serves as the Chair of the Antiretroviral Treatment Strategies group in the AIDS Clinical Trials Group (ACTG).

-Research Focus: HIV and women and adherence measurement in HIV treatment and prevention
+Research Focus: HIV and women, adherence measurement and interventions in HIV treatment and prevention, optimizing use of long-acting treatment and prevention modalities

 Sharon L. Hillier, PhD